The Death Of Us (2023) review – A chilling lockdown horror time capsule

 Before we begin, my review of this movie is not going to be swayed by seeing a 7th gen Toyota Celica in the driveway of one of the houses.
 My fiancée adored the Spectra Blue Mica Celica that we had.
 I did not enjoy working on it, though!
 These British winters do a number on those bolts.
 I digress, my apologies – on with the review.

-Creativity in Confinement
+Creativity in confinement

 Lockdown was an interesting period of time, particularly for the movie industry.
 While many picked up new hobbies or indulged in old ones, filmmakers and actors all over the world saw it as a glowing opportunity for innovation.
 Despite the obvious hurdles that came along with restricted movement and social gatherings.
 These people decided to spend their time creating and putting a pin in this very strange moment in human history.